originphp/website/source/docs/models.md

   $this->Article->save($article);
 ```

-By default associated records will be saved, you can disable this by setting associated to false.
+If you don't want to save associated data, then you can disable this by setting associated to false.

 ```php
   $article = $this->Article->new($data,[